-Step 4: Timed soap
+Step 4: Time the soap

-Step 5: The inkblot test
+Step 5: Do the inkblot test

 Another product that tests if kids are washing properly is SquidSoap, which puts an ink stamp on the hand when the pump is pushed down to dispense the soap.
 The goal of this is to wash off the stamp.
-[For a cheap at-home version, use a non-permanent pen and draw a small squiggle on their hands; have them wash off all of the ink.]
+(For a cheap at-home version, use a non-permanent pen and draw a small squiggle on their hands; have them wash off all of the ink.)

-Step 6: Washing the ‘right’ way
+Step 6: Wash the “right” way

-Washing your hands doesn’t just include your palms and fingertips – you need to wash between your fingers, around and under any rings, under your nails and even up your wrists.
+Washing your hands doesn’t just include your palms and fingertips; you need to wash between your fingers, around and under any rings, under your nails and even up your wrists.

-Step 7: The rubdown
+Step 7: Don’t skip the rubdown

-Every week [at least], wash down bathroom surfaces, such as handles and knobs and the toilet seat, with an anti-bacterial wipe.
+Every week (at least), wash down bathroom surfaces, such as handles and knobs and the toilet seat, with an anti-bacterial wipe.
 This will prevent the spread of germs in your own house.
 It is also a good idea to keep bathroom towels fresh.

 Step 8: Teach your kids about the risks of germ spread

-You don’t have to scare kids, but it’s important to teach them why hand washing is important.
-Give them the lowdown: germs get on your hands from everything you touch and everything you touch gets germs from your hands.
+You don’t have to scare kids, but it’s important to teach them why hand-washing is important.
+Give them the lowdown: Germs get on your hands from everything you touch and everything you touch gets germs from your hands.
 The simple task of washing hands has saved millions of lives and helps prevent the spread of illnesses and infections.

 Step 9: Carry hand wipes

 For times when soap and water aren’t available, give your kids individually wrapped disinfectant hand wipes or a small bottle of hand sanitizer to use.
-These fit great in purses and backpacks and are great for cars or when you and your kids are on the go!
+These fit great in purses and backpacks and are great for cars or when you and your kids are on the go.